 Holidays are a time to honor traditions, break out our best recipes, and celebrate in high style.
 Still, it can’t be denied that the usual Thanksgiving menu is rough on those with dietary restrictions, and generally leaves most of us feeling as overstuffed as the turkey!

-Years ago I decided to take our Thanksgiving menu in a healthier direction.
+Years ago I decided to take our Thanksgiving dinner in a healthier direction.
 I can now say with confidence that it really is possible to host a delicious and healthy Thanksgiving meal.

 Our Favorite (Healthy) Thanksgiving Recipes + Menu Plan

-Here are our favorite Thanksgiving recipes, from our family to yours!
-I adapted them back when I was completely grain-free and (mostly) paleo, so they are definitely healthy!
+Here are our favorite Thanksgiving Day recipes, from our family to yours!
+I adapted them back when I was completely grain-free and (mostly) paleo, so they’re definitely healthy.
+While our family does include some dairy and a few grains in our weekly menu, you’ll find plenty of allergen-friendly options here.

 If you’d like to try this menu, I’ve included my complete shopping list below.

 Mom disclaimer: No, I do not make all of these recipes from scratch every year!
 This is just a list of our favorites we’ve compiled over time.
-Some years we are more motivated than others (read: when it’s not a baby year or the year of a worldwide pandemic).
+Some years we’re more motivated than others (read: when it’s not a baby year or the year of a worldwide pandemic).

 Enough from me, let’s dive into all the yummy recipes!